PrometheanDissident/prometheandissident.github.io/pages/gender.md

 A matriarchy is a social system in which the mother or a female elder has absolute authority over the family group, and by extension, one or more women exert a similar level of authority over the community as a whole.
 Under this definition, matriarchal societies have never existed<ref>https://www.britannica.com/topic/matriarchy</ref>.
 Dube & Harish (2017) looked at the effect of female rule on war among European polities between the 15th and 20th centuries.
 They found that polities led by queens are more likely to engage in war than polities led by kings<ref>https://www.nber.org/papers/w23337</ref>.

-### <span style="background-color:orange">Toxic Masculinity</span>

-Conformity to masculine norms of self-reliance, power over women, and playboy are related to worse mental health outcomes, while conformity to the masculine norm of the primacy of work is not significantly related to any mental health related outcome<ref>https://www.apa.org/pubs/journals/releases/cou-cou0000176.pdf</ref>.
-Girls' adherence to masculinity norms is also associated with less psychosocial well-being<ref>https://onlinelibrary.wiley.com/doi/abs/10.1111/jora.12475</ref>.

-### <span style="background-color:orange">Sexual Assault</span>

-Survey data suggests that about one out of five undergraduate women experience an attempted or completed sexual assault during their college years<ref>https://www.ojp.gov/pdffiles1/nij/grants/221153.pdf</ref>.

-### <span style="background-color:orange">Male Disposability</span>

-Empathic sadness was higher in women, but both men and women display higher empathic sadness toward women than toward men<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5112287/</ref>.

-There exists a greater moral condemnation of men's assaults on women and the belief that the victims of these assaults are in greater danger.
-This does not depend on gender, age, level of education, or political ideology of the respondent<ref>https://pubmed.ncbi.nlm.nih.gov/19746441/</ref>.

 ### <span style="background-color:orange">Attitudes/Stereotypes</span>

-Women have a higher in-group bias than men<ref>https://rutgerssocialcognitionlab.weebly.com/uploads/1/3/9/7/13979590/rudmangoodwin2004jpsp.pdf</ref><ref>https://link.springer.com/chapter/10.1007/978-3-030-04384-1_9</ref>.

 Feminist activist women have a more masculine 2d:4d digit ratio and tend to be more dominant in their personality<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4158978/</ref>.

 Women tend to prefer benevolent sexist men to nonsexist men<ref>https://files.catbox.moe/r4e3eb.pdf</ref><ref>https://files.catbox.moe/1scdcp.pdf</ref>.

-### <span style="background-color:orange">Rape Accusations</span>

-The rate of false reports of sexual assault tends to be found to be about 5%.
-However, the total false reporting rate, including both confirmed and equivocal cases would be greater than this 5% rate<ref>https://link.springer.com/article/10.1007/s10508-015-0666-2</ref>.

-### <span style="background-color:orange">Feminists</span>

-Feminists tend to report lower levels of hostility toward men than nonfeminists<ref>https://journals.sagepub.com/doi/10.1111/j.1471-6402.2009.01491.x</ref>.

-## Toxic Masculinity

-Toxic masculinity refers to stereotypes of masculinity that lead men to act like tough guys, being taught to be strong, not to cry, not to express emotions or be afraid, to fight if necessary, and more<ref>https://idrc-crdi.ca/en/stories/combatting-toxic-masculinity-africa</ref>.

-Some argue it is important to distinguish this from traditional masculinity which has traits and role expectations that are positive, such as being a provider and having emotional resilience<ref>https://www.binghamton.edu/news/story/4974/men-with-toxic-masculinity-are-more-likely-to-make-sexual-advances-without-consent</ref>.

-Toxic masculinity is associated with higher rates of verbal, online or physical bullying, as well as sexual harassment.
-It is also associated with experiencing depression and suicidal ideation<ref>https://www.pittwire.pitt.edu/pittwire/features-articles/study-men-scoring-higher-man-box-scale-are-prone-violence-mental-illness</ref>.
-It also contributes to a reluctance among men to seek help or support for their mental health concerns, exacerbating problems<ref>https://media.journoportfolio.com/users/323854/uploads/505373d9-965d-4e73-82dc-e0a0e7082395.pdf</ref>.

 ## Sexism more